 Each file on a disk has its own protection code, which is distinct from the protection that applies to the disk volume itself.
-Files residing on disk volumes have the access types shown in Table 10.6.
+Files residing on disk volumes have the access types shown in Table 10.6, "Access Types with Disk File Protection".

 Access Type Gives you the right to Read Read, print, or copy a disk file.
 Read access automatically includes execute access to a specified file or group of files on disk.
 Write Write to or change the contents of a file, but not delete it.
 Write access allows modification of the file characteristics that describe the contents of the file.
 Execute Execute a file that contains an executable program image or DCL command procedure.
+Delete Delete the file.
+To delete a file, you must have delete access to the file and write access to the directory that contains the file.
+Control Change file characteristics, including the protection code and ACL.
+Special restrictions apply to changing the owner of a file.